 Then came the hard part.
 No longer an obvious path, we had to decide how to walk along the river using rocks.
 Since it’s slippery you end up spending more time deciding where to take your next step than actually walking.
 At first, I refused to get my feet too wet, but eventually gave in and just started walking in the river.
 Sometimes this would work to my advantage, other times, being unable to see the rock I was putting my foot on, I came close to disaster.
-Tom, on the other hand, kept his shoes mostly dry.
+My partner, on the other hand, kept his shoes mostly dry.
 After forty minutes of foot placement and a couple instances of freehand rock climbing we came to La Fontaine de Didier.

 It was misty and overcast; the water was a deep blue-green, making me feel like I was in a scene of Pirates of the Caribbean.
-It was immense and the water crashing into the pool below was so loud I had to yell things to Tom a couple of metres away.
+It was immense and the water crashing into the pool below was so loud I had to yell things to my partner a couple of metres away.
 Wild and powerful, the current was so strong it was difficult to swim close to the stream.
 We decided against swimming under it since the basin is quite shallow.

 We stayed for a little while and then started making our way back.
 The return trip was just about more difficult than the way up.
 At Didier I, I decided to jump off so my partner took all of our stuff and off I went.
 I had seen a few other people, including children do it, so I wasn’t too nervous.
 That is until I walked up to the edge, looked down and realized I am deathly afraid of heights.
 I jumped anyways, though timidly, so I actually undershot the deepest part of the pool.
 I was okay and some other visitors clapped once I had surfaced.